steno-aarhus/mesh/doc/request/project-proposal.md

 ### A7.
 Please provide up to 6 keywords which best summarise your proposed research project:

 ### A8.
 Please provide a lay summary of your research project in plain English, stating the aims, scientific rationale, project duration and public health impact (up to 5000 characters or 400 words):

+Adverse conditions during early life is known to influence the risk for metabolic diseases like type 2 diabetes (T2D) in adulthood.
+However, it is largely unknown which metabolic mechanisms mediate the link between early life adversity and adult T2D.
+Which interventions in adulthood are most likely to mitigate T2D risk in those exposed to adversity is dependent on this knowledge.
+Studying early life in sufficient detail is difficult as life course data with adequate metabolic data must be collected and the appropriate, though complex, statistical techniques, along with the expertise to use them, is needed for making valid inferences.
+Two recent advances now make it possible to research these topics.
+The ability to *link* cohort studies that have metabolic data with national register databases that have information from early to end of life provides the appropriately detailed life-course data.
+A recent analytical approach, called *causal structure learning*, provides the statistical process for working with this data.
+My **aims** are to determine how specific early life conditions affect T2D risk and how the metabolic pathways mediate early life adversity with higher risk for T2D, and to convert a recent integrative pathway *algorithm* (NetCoupler), capable of analysing high dimensional -omics data, into a reusable software package.
+I will link Denmark's unique national registries with multiple Danish cohorts, deploy and apply the NetCoupler-algorithm, and collaborate with national and international groups to achieve these aims.
+The project's software output will create a tool for researchers working on similar research topics while the findings will give insight into how adversity modifies metabolism that then affects T2D risk.
+With these insights, more effective public health strategies can be created for T2D prevention and more precise clinical decisions can be made for T2D management in those exposed to early life adversity.

 ### A9.
 Will the research project result in the generation of any new data fields derived from existing complex datasets, such as imaging, accelerometry, electrocardiographic, linked healthcare data, etc, which might be of significant utility to other researchers: